Chart Color Schemes

 Kaleen features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 76.0% of all households, including 35.7% couples with children, 28.7% couples without children, and 10.4% single parent families.
-Non-family households comprise the remaining 24.0%, with lone person households at 19.1% and group households making up 5.0%.
-The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.
+Family households account for 76.0% of all households, including 35.7% couples with children, 28.7% couples without children, and 10.4% single parent families.
+Non-family households constitute the remaining 24.0%, with lone person households at 19.1% and group households making up 5.0% of the total.
+The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households